 Treatment Becomes More Complex Over Time

-The longer you wait to address receding gums, the more extensive and expensive your treatment becomes.
+The longer you wait to address receding gums, the more extensive your treatment becomes.

 Early Intervention Options